 Mykonos may be alluring, Ibiza tantalizing, and St Tropez may have the ultimate swagger, but the Algarve in Portugal is my port of call for dreamy, charming and authentic.
 And the light: at sunrise, it’s luminescent with shades of cotton candy and bluebells; at sunset, it dissolves listlessly into a canvas of tangerine and ink.
 Here is my guide to the Algarve and some of the best things to do when you visit this sunny European outpost.

 I may not be a creature of habit, but when it comes to July and August, all roads seem to lead to the Algarve.
 I’ve been coming here for fifteen summers.
-My husband, Mark, and I loved it so much, we started developing properties here (more on that in The Beautiful People.)
+My husband, Mark, and I loved it so much, we started developing properties here.
 It’s a mere two and half hours from London, summer perfection is guaranteed (it averages 300 days of sunshine a year), and it truly has the most spectacular beaches in Europe.
 This is a canvas of whitewashed towns and villages, scented orange groves, rugged, russet coastline and biscuit-coloured sands.

 Under the Algarvian Sun